Header

 12. My efforts to trace an Ohio Snyder family back to PA in the first half of the 19th century have resulted in a presentation that describes an example of the benefits of "oblique" research techniques in conjunction with DNA analysis.

-13. If you would like to participate in a discussion group that meets near Plymouth, MN, to share information about genealogy research topics, please see the section below or contact me.
+13. If you would like to participate in a discussion group that meets near Plymouth, MN, to share information about genealogy research topics, please see below or contact me.

 14. And lastly (and this has nothing to do with family history research), if you have an interest in real world experience with a residential solar photovoltaic system, you can find a record of my first year with a solar array here.